October 23, 2025

 AIO is here, and it's probably all that matters now.

-Basic SEO likely matters as well, but in my opinion, technical SEO is likely to be a wasted of effort.
+I'm not giving up on SEO just yet, but in my opinion, technical SEO is likely to be a wasted of effort.
 LLMs don't need JSON-LD or META tags to understand and use your content.

 Page titles, paths, and headings probably matter- but more for Google's benefit.
-Having your site appear in search engines will still have value in 2026, mostly because LLMs will look there as well.
+Having your site appear in search engines will still have value in 2026, mostly because LLMs will look there as well during assistant searches.

 Traditional Analytics like GA4 are rapidly losing value